iqnection-programming/forminator-extra-fields/README.md

 ### HTML Checkbox
 - Same as the Forminator Checkbox field, but allows you to use HTML as the checkbox label

-### Dropzone Upload Field
-- Extends the Forminator File Upload Field with a new Dropzone Upload Field selection
-- Uses DropzoneJS for a simple drag and drop file uploader

 Be sure to save your form changes